-With the UK government poised to inject additional funds into the road maintenance and infrastructure sector, according to Grant Shewan, MD of road maintenance supplier Red Stag Materials, builders’ merchants are in a perfect position to take advantage of the influx.
+The UK government is poised to inject additional funds into the road maintenance and infrastructure sector.
+According to Grant Shewan, MD of road maintenance supplier Red Stag Materials, builders’ merchants are in a perfect position to take advantage of the influx.

 Chancellor of the Exchequer Rishi Sunak has announced £640bn of gross capital investment into the UK’s roads, railways, schools, hospitals and power networks by the end of the parliamentary term.
 This investment, which amounts to triple the average spend made on infrastructure, means an additional £2.5bn added to the pothole repair fund aimed at addressing the significant backlog that already exists in the UK.